CLIP-RT : Learning Language-Conditioned Robotic Policies from Natural Language Supervision

 Motivation

-(1) Collect robotic data through natural language
+Robotic data collection through natural language supervision

 Data Collection